YifanShenSZ/C6H7N-aniline/Columbus/other/NH2-angles/README.md

 H-N-H is not independent from C-C-N-H1 - C-C-N-H2, so internal coordinate 20 is replaced with C out of NH2

 ## H-N-H from min-B1
-Starting from min-B1, scan along internal coordinates:
+Starting from min-B1, scan along H-N-H

-* A1 H-N-H: 13
-* B1 C out of NH2: 20
+step = 0.1

 The pi->sigma* state intrudes the A2 states at 19, so 0 to 18 can use 4 states while 19 can only use 3 states